adiboy-coder/CODEALPHA-INTERNSHIP-TASK-4/README.md

 # CODEALPHA-INTERNSHIP-TASK-4

-My name is Aditya Kumbhar and this project is part of Codealpha Internship.
+My name is Aditya Kumbhar and this project is part of Codealpha Internship in MACHINE LEARNING domain.